 - Giving appropriately sized fingers foods to minimize choking risks.

-Why I am so obsessed with adding foodie ingredients to my homemade Baby food?
+Why I love adding foodie ingredients to my homemade Baby food

 Using a variety of spices to make food taste good will expand the child’s palate, and also cut down on the sugar and salt that we often use to make foods taste better.